Onondaga language

-Onondaga (Onoñdaʼgegáʼ nigaweñoʼdeñʼ, /iro/, literally "Onondaga is our language") is the language of the Onondaga First Nation, one of the original five constituent tribes of the League of the Iroquois (Haudenosaunee).
+Onondaga (/ˌɒnənˈdɔːɡə/; Onoñdaʼgegáʼ nigaweñoʼdeñʼ, /iro/, literally "Onondaga is our language") is the language of the Onondaga people, one of the original five constituent nations of the League of the Haudenosaunee (Iroquois).

-This language is spoken in the United States and Canada, primarily on the reservation in central New York State and near Brantford, Ontario.
+This language is spoken in the United States and Canada, primarily on the Onondaga Reservation in central New York State and the Six Nations of the Grand River near Brantford, Ontario.

 Usage and revitalization

 According to the UNESCO Atlas of the World's Languages in Danger, there are about 10 mother tongue Onondaga speakers in New York, and 40 native speakers on the Six Nations Reserve in Ontario, Canada.
 The language has come to be endangered due to the pressure to assimilate to English as the language of power.
 Standardization also occurred in residential schools across Canada in the 1800s to 1900s.
-Young boys and girls at the Mohawk Institute Indian Residential School in Brantford, Ontario were punished for using their heritage language.
+Young boys and girls at the Mohawk Institute Indian Residential School in Brantford, Ontario, were punished for using their heritage language.

-The Onondaga Nation Language Center (called Neʼ Eñhadiweñnayeñdeʼnhaʼ, or "they will get to know the language") has been engaged in language revitalization efforts since 2010.
+The Onondaga Nation Language Center (called Neʼ Eñhadiweñnayeñdeʼnhaʼ, or "they will get to know the language") has been engaged in language revitalization efforts since 2010 at the Onondaga Nation.
 Children learn the Onondaga language at Onondaga Nation School, and classes are also available for adults.
 In September 2015, it was announced that fifteen adults would enter a full-time language immersion class in Onondaga, after which they would become teachers of the language.
 In Canada, Gawęnahwishe' Onǫda'gega is a revitalization project that launched in 2017 with six new language learners.
 It is an adult immersion program that implements the Six Nations Language Commission's (SNLC) framework.
 They are involved with translating the local radio station, putting on programs with local elementary and secondary schools, and outreach events for the community.